Table of Contents

 To make a diagnosis of juvenile diabetes, a patient must fulfill the general diagnostic criteria for diabetes, which entail the identification of any 2 of the following findings:

 - Signs and symptoms of diabetes such as polyuria, polydipsia, and poor weight gain with a normal or minimally altered feeding pattern

 - Random blood sugar level ≥ 200 mg/dL (11.1 mmol/L)

 - Fasting blood sugar level ≥ 126 mg/dL (7.0 mmol/L).
 Fasting blood sugar level is obtained after a period of 8 hours with no caloric intake.
 A level of 100–125 mg/dL (5.6–6.9 mmol/L) is considered prediabetes and repeat screening is required.

 - Glycated hemoglobin (A1C) ≥ 6.5% indicates a persistently high level of glucose for the past 2 or 3 months and may be used to make a diagnosis of diabetes.

 Once a diagnosis of diabetes is made, other tests are conducted to differentiate the various types of diabetes.

 - Screening for antibodies seen in type I diabetes.
 Screening should be conducted for islet cell antibodies and glutamate decarboxylase antibodies.

 - Urinalysis for ketones which are more common in type I diabetes.

-Investigations to help in management and the ruling out differential diagnosis
+Investigations to help both in management and in ruling out differential diagnosis:

 - Renal function tests to rule out renal failure and to obtain a baseline state prior to the initiation of treatment.